 Some aspirants applied for the PMP exam, were selected for audit, and failed it.
 Afterward they contacted me and I reviewed their application.
 I found that they have been working in operations, but they thought they were in project management and that was why they failed the audit process.

 Therefore, it is important for you to understand the difference between these two terms so you know if you are eligible to apply for the PMP exam.

-Many people get confused between these two, even though the difference between them is so clear.
-This is possibly because they share some characteristics, such as:
+People get confused between projects and operations because they share some characteristics, such as:

-The organization which purely deals with projects is known as a projectized organization, and the organization which deals with operational work is known as a functional organization.
-And the organization which deals with projects and as well as operations is known as a matrix organization.
+An organization which deals with projects is known as a projectized organization, and an organization which deals with operational work is known as a functional organization.
+A matrix organization deals with projects as well as operations.

 What is a Project?